Computer History - 2016

 Major computer events in 2016

-On October 11, 2016 Samsung announces it is permanently discontinuing the production of the Galaxy Note 7 after several of the early versions and recalled versions were catching on fire.
+On October 11, 2016, Samsung announced it was permanently discontinuing the production of the Galaxy Note 7 after several of the early versions and recalled versions were catching on fire.
 The company says the decision could cost the company as much as $3 billion.

 Other computer events in 2016

-In August of 2016 Dropbox began to force password resets after discovering that over 68 million accounts were being shared from an earlier 2012 attack.
+In August 2016, Dropbox began to force password resets after discovering that over 68 million accounts were being shared from an earlier 2012 attack.

 On October 20, 2016, Otto and Budweiser completed the world's first shipment by a self-driving truck.